buda-base/digitization-guidelines/docs/digitization/digitization-en.md

 </table>

 Think: at 1x1, an image only has one pixel.
 At 2x2, it has four.
 At 4x4, it has 16!
-So the difference between 150ppi and 300ppi isnít 50% ("twice" or ìhalfî), itís much more.
+So the difference between 150ppi and 300ppi isn‚Äôt 50% ("twice" or ‚Äúhalf‚Äù), it‚Äôs much more.
 And moving from 300ppi up to 400ppi is actually a big deal!
 What does this mean for our real-world *pecha*?
 For one, a move from 300ppi to 400ppi represents a move from 3.5 million to 6.2 million total pixels, nearly doubling the image resolution:

 <table>
   <tr>